Teoscar Hernández Player Props: Mariners vs. Orioles

 Teoscar Hernández At The Plate

-- He has scored in 40 games this season (35.4%), including multiple runs in six games.
+- He has scored in 40 games this year (35.1%), including multiple runs in six games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.